Slingshot (water vapor distillation system)

 Slingshot is a water purification device created by inventor Dean Kamen.
 Powered by a Stirling engine running on a combustible fuel source, it claims to be able to produce drinking water from almost any source by means of vapor compression distillation, requires no filters, and can operate using cow dung as fuel.

-The name of the machine is a reference to the slingshot used by David to defeat Goliath.
+The name of the machine is a reference to the sling used by David to defeat Goliath.

 Technical characteristics

 In his TEDMED 2010 presentation, Kamen announced several goals for and characteristics of the machine: